reprojection-calibration/reprojection/README.md

 #### Notes

-* The first release (05.2026) only exposes monocular camera intrinsic calibration but camera-imu extrinsic calibration and camera-camera stereo calibration is planned and in progress.
+* The first release (05.2026) only exposes monocular camera intrinsic calibration.
+Camera-imu extrinsic calibration and camera-camera stereo calibration is planned and in progress.

 ## Build